The Aspen Throw

 Part 1 creates a right triangle by beginning in a “corner” and increasing both the first and last stitch of each row.

-Row 1 – In Magic Circle, place 3 hdc.
+Row 1 – In Magic Circle, ch 2 (does not count as a stitch here or throughout).
+Place 3 hdc in circle.
 Pull tail tight.
 (3)

-Row 2 – Ch 2 (does not count as a stitch here or throughout), turn.
-Place 2 hdcblo in 1st stitch, 1 hdcblo in 2nd st, and 2 hdcblo in 3rd st. (5)
+Row 2 – Ch 2, turn.
+Place 2 hdcblo in 1st stitch, 1 hdcblo in next st, and 2 hdcblo in last st. (5)

-Row 4 – Ch 2, turn.
+Row 3 – Ch 2, turn.
+Place 3 hdcblo in 1st stitch, 1 hdcblo each of the next 3 sts, and 3 hdcblo in last st. (9)Row 4 – Ch 2, turn.
 Place 2 hdcblo in 1st st, 1 hdcblo in each st until 1 st remains, 2 hdcblo in last st. (11)

-Row 5 – Ch 2, turn.
+Ch 2, turn.
 Place 3 hdcblo in 1st st, 1 hdcblo in each st until 1 st remains, 3 hdcblo in last st. (15)

-For Rows 6 through 56, repeat Rows 4 and 5 in sequence.
-This means that Row 6 will be a repeat of Row 4 and Row 7 will be a repeat of Row 5.
+This means Row 6 will be a repeat of Row 4 and Row 7 will be a repeat of Row 5.
 Row 56 will be a repeat of Row 4.
-You should have 167 stitches at the end of Row 56.
-Row 4 repeats increase the work by 2 sts.
-Row 5 repeats increase the work by 4 sts.
+You will have 167 stitches at the end of Row 56.

 Part 2 – Creating the Blanket Height

-The stitch count does NOT increase but we do have to work increases on one side and decreases on the other side to ensure the work continues to go straight up and keeps the diagonal ribbing.
+Part 2 creates the height of the blanket.
+The stitch count does NOT increase but we do work increases on one side because we worked decreases on the other side.
+This ensures the work continues to go straight up.

 Row 57 – Ch 2, turn.
-Hdc3tog in blo of first 3 sts, 1 hdcblo in each st until 1 st remains, 3 hdcblo in last st. (167)
+Hdc3tog in blo first 3 sts, 1 hdcblo in each st until 1 st remains, 3 hdcblo in last st. (167)

 Row 58 – Ch 2, turn.
-2 hdcblo in first st, 1 hdcblo in each st until 2 sts remain, hdc2tog in blo of 2 remaining sts.
+2 hdcblo in first st, 1 hdcblo in each st until 2 sts remain, hdc2tog in blo the 2 remaining sts.
 (167)

-For Rows 59 through 67, repeat rows 57 and 58 in sequence.
+For Rows 59 through 67, repeat rows 57 and 58 in order.
 This means Row 59 will be a repeat of Row 57 and Row 60 will be a repeat of Row 58.
 Row 67 will be a repeat of Row 57.
 You should have 167 stitches at the end of Row 67.

 Part 3 – Finishing the Blanket